 Milanote: All students and faculty can now access Milanote, an easy-to-use tool to organize your ideas and projects into visual pin-up boards.
 With Milanote you can share work in real time, collaborate, and organize feedback.
 When logging in, select “Log in with Google” and sign in with your Pratt credentials.

 New policies for field trips and internships are now available through the Center for Teaching and Learning for the 20/21 academic year.
 Faculty can also find updated guidance for recording and camera use in online classes.

 The Learning/Access Center provides academic support for all Pratt students, in addition to providing services for students with disabilities.
 All Pratt students have the opportunity to work with professional and/or peer academic coaches and tutors.
 Academic coaching includes time management, study skills, reading skills and brainstorming for projects.
 Tutoring is also available in various subjects and softwares across the Pratt curriculum.
 Additionally, the L/AC coordinates access for students with disabilities.
 Students with disabilities can enroll with the L/AC to determine and receive reasonable accommodations for classroom, housing, and other campus or virtual settings.
 Appointments at the Learning/Access Center are available virtually, Monday-Friday, 9am-5pm.
 Evening and weekend appointments are occasionally available.
 To make an appointment, please contact: Phone: 718.802.3123; Email: email@example.com

 Study space is also available in the Learning/Access Center.
 To book a study room in the Learning/Access Center, please go to: https://one.pratt.edu/s/student-life

-Materials held in the libraries’ special collections and archives will beare available through scanning, video recordings, and a limited number of scheduled research appointments.
+Materials from the Libraries’ special collections and archives are available through scanning, video recordings, and scheduled research appointments.
+To request an appointment, find the desired item in our catalog and click the 'Book Appointment' button under the item's status.
 For more information see the research guides for Special Collections and the Archives.